Tokyo Medical School Scandal Reveals Japan's Deep-Rooted Sexism

 It’s been 60 years since my mother was born.
 Though Japan has made enormous economic progress during that time, there’s been little progress in attitudes toward women.

 I was born and raised in the Tokyo area.
-The recent revelations that Japan’s leading medical school had manipulated entrance exam scores to exclude women for more than a decade generated global headlines—but it hardly shocked me.
+The recent revelations that a leading medical school in Japan had manipulated entrance exam scores to exclude women for more than a decade generated global headlines—but it hardly shocked me.
 While it is rare for such clear evidence of institutional discrimination against women to emerge in Japan, I am still constantly reminded of a woman’s traditional role in Japanese society, whether it’s coming from lawmakers or ordinar acquaintances.

 The same discrimination based on gender in academic institutions can be found in Japanese high school entrance exams.
 Schools often offer equal numbers of places to boys and girls through examinations.
 However, because girls tend to score higher in those examinations, schools require them to have higher scores than boys for enrolment.